wireleap/client/README.md

 #### bash

-Bash completion is available for all `wireleap` commands, sub-commands, option flags, as well as `exec` and `config circuit.whitelist`.
+Bash completion is available for all `wireleap` commands, sub-commands, option flags, as well as `exec` and `config broker.circuit.whitelist`.
 Add the following line to your `$HOME/.bashrc` or similar location.

 ```shell
 [ -e "$HOME/wireleap/completion.bash" ] && source "$HOME/wireleap/completion.bash"